uberspark/uberspark/docs/nextgen-toolkit/cossdev-guide/create-uobjs.rst

 The `section` sub-node can also be used to specify section sizes, alignment and padding of pre-defined
 |uobj| binary sections such as code, data and stack.

-As an example, the following is a snippet of the `uberspark-uobj` manifest node specification for the |uobj| that specifies the maximum size of the |uobj| code section (in bytes).
+As an example, the following is a snippet of the manifest for the |uobj| that specifies the maximum size of the |uobj| code section (in bytes).

 .. code-block:: json
    :linenos:

    {
-    	"uberspark-uobj" : {
-         "sections": [
+    	"uberspark.uobj.sections" :  [
             {
                "name" : "uobj_code",
                "size" : "0x1000"
             }
          ]
-      }
    }

 ..  warning:: specifying a section size that is smaller than the actual |uobj| generated section